LordofMankid/freebites/README.md

    - Runs on every server-side render of protected routes.
    - Validates the cookie and re-verifies the token.
    - Redirects to /admin/login if validation fails (e.g., expired or forged cookie).

+## Custom `npm` package

+We have a `@freebites/freebites-types` package that we share between our website and mobile app repos.